Bangladesh: Who are the key players after Hasina's ouster? – DW – 08/07/2024

 "If there are free and fair elections, the BNP might still do well due to the strong anti-incumbency factor in Bangladeshi politics and because it might be seen by many as the only organized alternative to the AL."

-But the expert stressed that there are many who still distrust the BNP because of its poor record when they were in power.
+But she stressed that there are many who still distrust the BNP because of its poor record when it was in power.

 "The problem with Khaleda Zia and the BNP is that when they were in power, they committed abuses similar to those of the AL. The student movement shows that many sections in Bangladeshi society are vying for more fundamental change."